-The Plan responded that it began monthly audits of all elements of PDR processing, including timely acknowledgement, in November starting with the Plan's and MHN October 2020 PDR data.
-The results will be used to compile a quarterly report for progress monitoring.
-In addition, both the Plan and MHN will be implementing weekly random audits of cases on a more real time basis.
-Cases will be selected as they are closed and the Supervisor will audit all elements of those selected cases according to the regulatory requirements.
-Weekly audits began with cases closed within the first week of December 2020.
+The Plan responded that it initiated monthly audits of all elements of PDR processing in November 2020, including timely acknowledgement, beginning with MHN's October 2020 PDR data.
+The results of the monthly audits will be used to compile a quarterly report for progress monitoring.

+In addition, MHN implemented weekly random audits of cases on a more real time basis.
+Cases are selected as they are closed and the Supervisor audit all elements of those selected cases according to the regulatory requirements.
+Current day audits began with cases closed during the first week of December 2020.